My giraffe (read: fiance) is bat-shit crazy but I adore him more than salmon skin. Yep. I said it…

 I finished the race well under the five-hour goal that I had, found out my time was in the top 25% of my age group, got my metal and without stretching, or cooling down, hopped in an Uber to go back to my fiancé’s apartment.

 Since she is totally boss, she had a warm bubble bath waiting for me (I later found conflicting information online stating that warm baths are the devil after a marathon, and an ice bath is the only smart play).
 I then ate a bagel, a power energy gel packet, and drank a diet coke.
 Then I went to sleep, still having not stretched or really cooled down.
 I woke up from my nap two hours later feeling in no way shape or form physically exhausted.
 But the pain in my calves and hips was unworldly.
+Perhaps Delta 9 gummies might help with the discomfort.

 The next day every step felt like someone was stabbing hand blades into the middle of my calves and thighs, but again, I felt no physical exhaustion.
 I asked two of my friends who also ran the marathon what their times were, both told me they ran it right around the four-hour mark, both having trained for the marathon extensively and both having eaten the exact diet and stretched the exact amount of time that research suggests.
 The funny thing is, the pains that they experienced post-race, were the exact same as what I felt.
 They felt absolutely no worse and assured me they felt no better than I did having not trained a single step.